mattrude/pgpkeyserver/README.md

 ## Jekyll

-[Jekyll](http://jekyllrb.com/) is a static site generator in built with [Ruby on Rails](http://rubyonrails.org/).
-With this approach, you are able to build a high power build system, but have a low power, very stable webserver running a static site.
+[Jekyll](http://jekyllrb.com/) is a static site generator built in [Ruby on Rails](http://rubyonrails.org/).
+With this approach, you are able to build a high power build site, using a low power, very stable webserver running a static site.

-Updates must be done by a build system, from this source repository.
+Jekyll is not needed on the webserver, updates must be done by a build system, from this source repository, then sent to the webserver.

 ### Updating the site